UPPMAX/HPC-python/docs/day2/intro.rst

    - Learners understand how this day is organized
    - Learners can find their NAISS project
+   - Learners have read what they will learn
    - Learners can find how to download and extract the exercises

 .. admonition:: **For teachers: Lesson plan **